 We currently do not collect, and you should not provide, any Personal Identifiers of a Child.
 However, in certain instances, COPPA may permit us to collect Personal Information without verified parental consent and to the extent such is permitted, we reserve the right to do so.
 For instance, we may collect from Children an email address of a Parent to provide notifications to the Parent, such as of a Child’s participation on the Site; such notices will include instructions to Parents on how to terminate the notices and delete the Parent’s email address.
 Also, in connection with customer service inquires, we may collect Personal Information from Children where verified parental consent is not required, subject to compliance with the COPPA Rule (e.g., to respond to an inquiry or request from a Child).
 COPPA permits other collection and uses without prior parental consent, such as, without limitation, support for internal operations and protection of site security or integrity.
 We may also collect persistent identifiers from a Child (e.g. a username, an internet protocol (IP) address, etc.) when they visit the Site (including the Consumer Service).
 Where we collect such persistent identifiers from Children, we only use such persistent identifiers for the internal operations of our Site and for no other purpose.

-We automatically collect Usage Data as users interact and access the Services (either through the Consumer Service and/or through the Enterprise Service).
+We automatically receive Usage Data as users interact and access the Services (either through the Consumer Service and/or through the Enterprise Service).
 This data may include, but is not limited to, descriptions of content and problems a user has viewed and attempted, problems a user has answered correctly or incorrectly, content a user has viewed, the amount of time spent viewing content, etc. Where you are an Enterprise User, in some instances this Usage Data is sent to us by our Enterprise Partners.
-We only collect Usage Data that we believe is necessary to provide personalized learning through our Services.
+We only receive Usage Data that we believe is necessary to provide personalized learning through our Services.

 Where we combine this Usage Data with a User’s Personal Identifier(s) through a Knewton Account, we will treat this identified Usage Data as Personal Information.
 We also assign a unique (non-personal) identifier to Enterprise Users who do not have a Knewton Account and combine such Usage Data with that unique identifier.

-We also collect additional Non-Personal Data from users of the Services that is not permanently associated with any online account or registration information, and that cannot be used to personally identify you.
-For example, Non-Personal Data ordinarily includes aggregate, summary, or other anonymous data, and may include, by way of example, statistics regarding popularity of particular pages within the Site, or information regarding types of Internet browsers used by Registered Users.
-We also collect Non-Personal Data about users’ IP address to help diagnose problems with our server, and to administer our Site and the Services.
+We also collect or receive additional Non-Personal Data from users of the Services that is not permanently associated with any online account or registration information, and that cannot be used to personally identify you.
+For example, Non-Personal Data ordinarily includes aggregate, summary, or other de-identified data, and may include, by way of example, statistics regarding popularity of particular pages within the Site, or information regarding types of Internet browsers used by Registered Users.
+We also collect or receive Non-Personal Data about users’ IP address to help diagnose problems with our server, and to administer our Site and the Services.
 Such Non-Personal Data is not associated with individual account profiles or registration information.

 If you are using the Enterprise Service, please note that you are not accessing our Site and thus neither we nor any of our third-party service providers will place any cookies on your computer.